29next/developer-docs/docs/themes/templates/objects.md

 ### subscription_terms_and_conditions

-Content from store Subscription Terms and Conditions settings, typically used in a "Subscription Terms & Conditions" page to automatically pull content in from settings.
+Content from store subscription terms and conditions settings, typically used in a "Subscription Terms & Conditions" page to automatically pull content in from settings.

 <details>
   <summary>Example Usage</summary>